-Dupuytren’s Disease Dupuytren’s disease or Dupuytren’s contracture is a condition where the fascia, a layer of connective tissue beneath the skin, progressively contracts leading to pain and impaired motion.
+Dupuytren’s Disease, or Dupuytren’s Contracture, is a condition where the fascia, a layer of connective tissue beneath the skin, progressively contracts leading to pain and impaired motion.
 Left untreated, the process can lead to permanent loss of motion.
 While the standard of care is to remove the diseased fascia, the condition can be temporized by injecting Xiaflex to break up constricting cords or by small incisions.

 Trigger finger, or stenosing tenosynovitis, occurs when flexor tendons develop a bulge preventing smooth gliding through pulleys in the palm.
 Treatment involves steroid injections in mild cases to surgery in more severe cases.
 The surgery is done on an outpatient basis with little to no downtime.